garrettlr/Interviews-Front-End/README.md

 Treat this as a small project you would be assigned and need to complete for an actual job.
 If you haven't used React much, don't try to learn it now, use something you are more comfortable with.
 We are not looking for people who know a particular framework.

 You should spend only a few hours on this, and no more than about 4 hours.
-Don't take this is as a hard deadline, its more of a suggestion on our part.
+Don't take this as a hard deadline, its more of a suggestion on our part.
 If you need a little extra time take it, but don't feel you need to spend several days on this.

 ## Data Endpoints